danielnjama/mysql-course/README.md

 ## String Data Types

-- **CHAR**: A fixed-length string.
-Used for storing text strings of a specific length.
-The length is specified in parentheses.
+- **CHAR**: is a fixed-length string data type.
+If you define CHAR(10), it will always store 10 characters, padding with spaces if necessary.
+If the actual length is less than the specified, spaces will be added to fill in.
+The length is specified in parentheses. usage:: country codes
-- **VARCHAR**: A variable-length string.
-Used for storing text strings of varying lengths.
-The maximum length is specified in parentheses.
+- **VARCHAR**: is a variable-length string data type.
+If you define VARCHAR(10), it will store only the actual number of characters used, up to the maximum of 10.
 - **TEXT**: A large variable-length string.
 Used for storing long text data.
 The maximum length is 65,535 characters.
 - **MEDIUMTEXT**: A medium-sized text field.
 Can store up to 16,777,215 characters.
 - **LONGTEXT**: A large text field.
 Can store up to 4,294,967,295 characters.